Butler career plays a pivotal role in luxury hospitality, providing personalized service to high-profile clients across estates and hotels.

 1. Extremely long and unpredictable work hours

-Butlers often work long 12–16 hour days, from early breakfasts and daytime scheduling to late-night hosting and last-minute requests.
+Butlers often work long 12–16 hours per day, from early breakfasts and daytime scheduling to late-night hosting and last-minute requests.

 Source: Statista